UPPMAX/UPPMAX-documentation/docs/software/julia.md

 ## Packages

 Some packages are pre-installed.
 That means that they are available also on **Bianca**.

-These include:
+??? question "Which are these"

     - "BenchmarkTools"
     - "CSV"
     - "CUDA"
     - DataFrames"
     - "Distributed"
     - "DistributedArrays"
     - "Gadfly"
     - "IJulia"
     - "MPI"
     - "Plots"
     - "PlotlyJS"
     - "PyPlot"
     - all "standard" libraries.

 This list will be extended while you, as users, may wish more packages.